 - Talking one-on-one to illustrators at conventions, art stores, and exhibits

 I met many talented artists along the way.
-My search ended near the end of 2017 when I was introduced to my current illustrator through another artist.
-I meet the most wonderful people at conventions!
-At Wondercon 2017, I met Mia Araujo.
-She in turn told me about an artist in her Facebook artists’ group who was looking for a project.
+My search ended near the end of 2017 when I was introduced to my current illustrator through another artist I met at Wondercon, Mia Araujo.
+(I meet the most wonderful people at conventions!)
+She told me about an artist in her Facebook group who was looking for a project.
 Daria Theodora had a style she was sure would lend itself well to my story.

-I immediately fell in love with Daria’s creativity, whimsy, and pathos.
+I immediately fell in love with Daria’s creativity, whimsy, and flowing lines.
 We’ve been working on the imagery of Misho’s journey ever since.